blackeyetech/cn-shell/README.md

 - HTTP_KEEP_ALIVE_TIMEOUT: Use to spcify the HTTP keep alive timeout value in ms

 - CNA_HTTP_INTERFACE: Used to specify the interface to listen on.
-Default is "eth0"
+Default is "0.0.0.0"

 - CNA_HTTP_PORT: Used to specify the port to listen on.
 Default is "80"

 - CNA_HEALTHCHECK_PATH: Used to specify the path to use for the healcheck endpoint.
 Default is "/healthcheck"

+- CNA_HTTP_LISTEN_LOCAL: Used to listen on localhost for HTTP requests

 _**Documentation will be along shortly!**_